-Promoting a healthy pregnancy is paramount to NICHD, which leads and supports studies to increase awareness of the need for preconception and prenatal care.
+Promoting a healthy pregnancy is paramount to NICHD, which leads and supports studies to increase awareness of the need for pre-pregnancy and prenatal care.

 Studies include efforts focused on:

 - Preparing for a healthy pregnancy.
-NICHD supports preconception care to help promote the health of all women of reproductive age before conception to improve pregnancy-related outcomes.
+NICHD supports pre-pregnancy care to help promote the health of all women of reproductive age before conception to improve pregnancy-related outcomes.

 - Preventing neural tube defects.
 Research from NICHD and other organizations led the U.S. Public Health Service to recommend that all women capable of becoming pregnant get at least 400 micrograms of folic acid daily.
 Taking folic acid prior to conception can reduce the risk for neural tube defects, a primary goal of NICHD research.